BakangMonei/MyReadMeFile/README.md

 - Proficient in Networking fundamentals and administration with CISCO CCNA1-CCNA2 certification.
 - Specialized in Cybersecurity, employing tools and techniques for secure system implementations.
 - Experienced in Data Science methodologies and applications, leveraging data for actionable insights.
-- Well-versed in DevOps practices, including CI/CD tools for efficient software development and deployment.
 - Skilled in server administration, especially with cloud-based solutions like AWS, Azure, Google Cloud, etc.
 - Adept in various programming languages and frameworks for web, mobile, and system development.
 - Strong skills in UI/UX design, providing visually appealing and user-friendly interfaces.